XDgov/xd.gov/README.md

 If you need to update the version of Ruby, be sure to specify the version both in the `Gemfile` and `.ruby-version` file.
 The later is used by Cloud.gov: [https://cloud.gov/pages/documentation/rvm-on-pages/](https://cloud.gov/pages/documentation/rvm-on-pages/).

+## Embedding Videos

+Currently we can embed YouTube videos (see the [2024 PEPR presentation post](collections/_news/pepr-2024-presentation.md) for an example).
+If you want to add videos from other sources see this repository for examples: https://github.com/nathancy/jekyll-embed-video.
+We include responsive styling suggested in this repo in `_news-item.scss`.

 ## Code Syntax Highlighting